Skip to main content

 Q: Can I download all submissions at once?

-Yes!
-In the course responses tab you can download a single zip file with all submissions
+Yes — in the course responses tab you can download a single zip file with all submissions.

 Q: Why can't learners submit video?